Create and Manage Teams

 The Teams feature allows you to define groups of Help Scout Users that work together on conversations, allowing large teams to collaborate within smaller groups.
 Teams folders give quick views of each team's activity, and Teams has its own section in the Company report.
 This article will explain what a Team is and how you can work with them in Help Scout, along with how to create and manage your Teams.

-The Teams feature is available on the Plus or Company plans.
+The Teams feature is available on the Plus or Pro plans.

 In this article

 The Teams feature lets you define a group of Users as a single unit in Help Scout.
 You can then work with and report on that Team as its own unit.